 Additionally, if you’re not explicitly upgrading but rather adding another GPU, either through SLI, Crossfire, or NVLink, you will have to consider the extra power consumption.

 It’s highly probable that your new GPU will be a different size from your current one.
-Some high-end graphics cards are approximately as large as a medium-sized cat, so it’s likely that your existing case won’t be able to accommodate it.
+Some high-end graphics cards are approximately as big as a medium-sized cat, so it’s likely that your existing case won’t be able to accommodate it.

 Step 1 – Before Turning Off Your PC

-If you have purchased a new card from an alternative manufacturer (AMD or NVIDIA) than the one you already own, you need to completely remove all of the drivers from your PC before installing the fresh graphics card.
+If you have purchased a new card from an alternative manufacturer (AMD or NVIDIA) than the one you already own, you need to completely remove all of the drivers from your PC before installing the updated graphics card.

 Step 2 – Discharge Static